Summary

 The Green NCAP programme measures exhaust pollution (which is zero for an electric car) and energy efficiency.
 Electric cars are much more energy-efficient than combustion cars, so the e-208 is likely to score very highly in Green NCAP testing if and when it ever takes place.
 Check back again soon.

-As of September 2023, we don’t have enough reliability data on the Peugeot e-208 to generate a reliability rating.
+As of January 2025, we don’t have enough reliability data on the Peugeot e-208 to generate a rating.

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data